danisimore/LandingfolioParser/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;:white_check_mark: Template description.

 ## How to run the parser? :rocket:

+:bangbang: You must have installed Python and Git :bangbang:

 1. First you need to clone this repozitory:
    - Create some folder;
    - Copy the path to this folder: